cortexrd/Knack-Toolkit-Library/README.md

 -   special keywords in the table's column headers to trigger

     -   hidden or deleted columns

+-   special keywords in menus to trigger

+    -   link to any URL, even external ones

 -   Ctrl+Click on a table header to invert the default sort